TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 ## Non-binary

+I am not Bret Victor.

-I am [non-binary](https://www.todepond.com/wikiblogarden/my-name/gender/).
+I am also [non-binary](https://www.todepond.com/wikiblogarden/my-name/gender/).
 My gender isn't defined by what it is!
 It's defined by what it isn't.

 As much as I would like to escape the canonical gender binary that this world seems to be obsessed with...
 Unfortunately I cannot because I'm tied to the canon by name.
 The binary defines me.
 It's my starting point / my basis of identity.